For best experience please turn on javascript and use a modern browser!

 • Tuition fees explained

-The fees are used to support AUC as an intensive and small-scale study programme that offers students an enhanced learning experience and personal tutoring, to support the diversity of AUC's international and residential campus community including AUC's scholarship programme, and to provide a high service level with respect to (international) career development.
-AUC has been awarded the "Distinctive feature of small-scale and intensive education" by the Dutch-Flemish Accreditation Council (NVAO) (see the link to the left).
+The fees are used to support AUC as an intensive and small-scale study programme that offers students an enhanced learning experience and personal tutoring, to support the diversity of AUC's international and residential campus community and to provide a high service level with respect to (international) career development.
+AUC has been awarded the "Distinctive feature of small-scale and intensive education" by the Dutch-Flemish Accreditation Council (NVAO).

 • Financial aid

-Stichting AUC Scholarship Fund (ASF) supports diversity in the AUC student body by facilitating access to the AUC programme for talented and underrepresented students.
+The AUC Scholarship Fund (ASF) supports diversity in the student body by facilitating access to the AUC programme for talented and underrepresented students.
 Read more about ASF Scholarships and Talent Fellowships at AUC

 • Student finance/loans in the Netherlands